 So what is the fastest cruise ship in the world?
 Well it really depends what class of cruise ship you are talking about.
 The 25,000 ton Olympia Voyager (aka Costa Voyager, Voyager, and Grand Voyager and now owned by Bohai Ferry Company) can travel as fast as 27 knots or 31 miles per hour.
 But 25,000 tons is very small by the standards of today’s cruise ships, and the Voyager is really an ocean liner and not a cruise ship.

 When you have ships like the Oasis of the Seas, which is 9 times larger at 225,282 tons, traveling at speeds of 20.2 knots or 23 mph, it really is astounding.

 The Queen Mary 2 holds the title of fastest cruise ship in the world with speeds of 30 knots.
 That’s over 34 miles per hour.
 This is a phenomenal speed considering the ship is close to 150,000 gross tons in size .
 This incredible speed allows Cunard to offer 7 day transatlantic cruises between Southampton and New York on Queen Mary 2.
 No other vessel this size can cross the Atlantic as fast as Queen Mary 2.

 Royal Caribbean’s Radiance Class ships are quite speedy as well, being able to travel at speeds of 25 knots or 28 mph.

-The reason these ships don’t travel at higher speeds is that because they are so large more of the ship rests beneath the waters which causes more resistance.
-If they wanted to they could design these cruise ships to come out of the water more but then it would cause a bumpy ride for the passengers.
-By allowing the hull to be more submerged it allows for a smoother ride on the high seas, so even when traveling at 24 knots, you barely feel the ship is even moving.
+The reason these ships don’t typically travel at higher speeds is that the resistance of the ship beneath the waves would be counterproductive in terms of fuel cost.
+If they wanted, they could design these cruise ships to come out of the water more, but then it would cause a bumpy ride for the passengers.
+By allowing the hull to be more submerged it allows for a smoother ride on the high seas.
+Even when traveling at 24 knots, you barely feel the ship is even moving.